modelab/grasshopper-primer/1-foundations/f-2-2_mathematics-expressions-conditionals.md

 ![](images/f2-2/f2-2_001-the-math-tab.png)

+>1.
+Domains are used to define a range of values (formerly known as intervals) between two numbers.
+The components under the Domain tab allow you to create or decompose different domain types.
+2. In mathematics, a matrix is an array of numbers organized in rows and columns.
+This subcategory contains a series of utility tools to construct and modify matrices.
+3. Operators are used to perform mathematical operations such as Addition, Subtraction, Multiplication, etc. Conditional operators allow you to determine whether a set of numbers are larger than, less than, or similar to another set of numbers.
+4. Polynomials are one of the most important concepts in algebra and throughout mathematics and science.
+You can use the components found in this subcategory to compute factorials, logarithms, or to raise a number to the nth power.
+5. The script subcategory contains single and multi-variable expressions as well as the VB.NET and C# scripting components.
+6. These components allow you to solve trigonometric functions such as Sine,Cosine, Tangent, etc.
+7. The time subcategory has a number of components which allow you to construct instances of dates and times.
+8. The utility subcategory is a ‘grab bag’ of useful components that canbe used in various mathematical equations.
+Check here if you’re trying find the maximum or minimum values between two lists of numbers; or average a group of numbers.

 ###F.2.2.1 OPERATORS
 As was previously mentioned, Operators are a set of components that use algebraic functions with two numeric input values, which result in one output